Hello and Happy Wednesday.

 We also stayed in this really nice Air Bnb, near a big park, that was in such a nice area and also so well designed.
 When we walked in we were both like ummmm apartment goals.
 I could not capture in a photo how nice the owners had decorated their apartment so if you want to have a look here is the air bnb link.

 Pizza from Mastino was the best pizza I’ve eaten.
 Like legit.
 They use Italian ingredients and traditional methods, including a wood fire oven.
 We had the full moon and the Brie pizza.
 Both were insanely good.
 One was tomato based, cheese, pesto cheese, rocket, tomatoes and olive oil and the other one was cheese, Brie, onions and rocket.
 If you are ever in Amsterdam you havvvve to try this pizza.
-They also had normal pizzas too with meat and normal cheese, so there is something for everyone.

 This Japanese plate of food from this little vegan cafe Deshima was really yum.
 I didn’t like some of the information in this place of promoting a macrobiotic diet as best over all other diets as I believe in Intuitive Eating and no one size fits all.
 However, the food was good.
 The meal plate included a seitan stew, brown rice, pumpkin tempura and some other bits.
 It was filling and tasty.